CSCfi/csc-user-guide/docs/apps/itac.md

 ## Analyzing the traces

-In order to improve the performance of the graphical user interface, we recommend to use the [Puhti-rhel7 web interface remote desktop](../computing/webinterface/desktop.md) when carrying out the analysis.
+In order to improve the performance of the graphical user interface, we recommend to use the [Puhti web interface remote desktop](../computing/webinterface/desktop.md) when carrying out the analysis.
 The analyzer is started in the host terminal with the command (note that the `intel-itac` module needs to be loaded):

 ```